a-type/sync-explorations/README.md

 ------                                ------
 Hello ->
 - For each object I have
-  - Peer ack list hashes
+  - Peer ack lists
   - Changes you haven't acked
   - If you aren't even in an
-    ack list, the whole thing
+    ack list, the whole object

                                       I add any new objects you sent which I haven't seen before.
                                       I merge in any changes which are new to me.
+                                      I merge in ack lists to mine

                                       <- Hello Back
                                       - For each object I have
-                                        - Peer ack list hashes
+                                        - Peer ack lists
-                                        - If your ack list hash differed, I send the whole list
                                         - Changes you haven't acked
                                         - If you aren't even in an
-                                          ack list, the whole thing
+                                          ack list, the whole object

 I add any new objects you sent which I haven't seen before.
 I merge in any changes which are new to me.
-I merge in any ack lists which you sent based on hashes.
+I merge in any ack lists which you sent.
-I compare the new hashes to
-the hashes you sent me.

-Hello Back Back ->
-- For any ack lists whose final hashes weren't the same as the hashes you sent me with your edits, I send you my full ack list.
-                                     I merge in any ack lists you sent me

-                                     <- Final Ack of all that

 Now I can prune history!
 Now I can prune history!
 ```